jonochang/wicked_pdf/README.md

 ### Awesome Peoples

 Also, thanks to [galdomedia](http://github.com/galdomedia) and [jcrisp](http://github.com/jcrisp) and [lleirborras](http://github.com/lleirborras), [tiennou](http://github.com/tiennou), and everyone else for all their hard work and patience with my delays in merging in their enhancements.

+### Known Issues

+- developing in Rails Webrick can cause wkhtmltopdf to block while waiting for Webrick to serve files.
+I'm considering using a simple method to access off the disk instead of via the webserver.
+- current use of popen3 may cause a deadlock